Cat predation on wildlife: Mammals

 Small mammals, particularly rodents, are the main prey of the african wild cat, the primary ancestors of the domestic cat.
 For cats, similarly, small mammals usually make up the majority of captured prey, but this varies with whatever types of prey are locally available.
 In this context, cats are also frequently used as a form of pest control.

-Cats are sometimes intentionally released into urban environments on the popular assumption that they will control the rat population; but there is little scientific basis for this.
-The reality is that cats find rats to be large and formidable prey, and so they preferentially hunt defenseless wildlife such as lizards and songbirds instead.
+Cats are sometimes released into urban environments on the assumption that they will control rat populations.
+However, adult urban rats can be relatively large and difficult prey for cats.
+They more commonly hunt smaller rodents and other wildlife including lizards, birds and other small vertebrates.
 Scientists and conservationists oppose the use of cats as a form of rodent control because they are so inefficient at destroying pest species that the harm they do to native species in the process outweighs any benefit.

 Despite this, cat rescue groups sometimes release unadoptable feral cats into rat-infested neighborhoods under the pretext of giving the cats "jobs" as rat control, as is being done in Chicago and Brooklyn; the cats will largely ignore the rats and instead will beg for food from people or eat garbage and whatever small wildlife they can catch.
 Jamie Childs, a public health researcher who has studied urban feral cats, told The Atlantic that he sees cats and rats peaceably eating from the same pile of garbage at the same time.
 Studies have found that house mouse and rat infestations are more common in locations near where outdoor cats are being fed, despite occasional predation by the cats.

 Birds

-A feral cat with an American Robin.
+A feral cat with an American robin.
 Plate from Forbush (1916).